EuropeanUniversityFoundation/euf-base/README.md

 ### Using docker4drupal

-For macos users there is an added step:
+For macos users some extra steps are required:

     cp macos.docker-compose.override.yml docker-compose.override.yml
+    docker-sync start
+    nano .env <!--- # change the PHP container definitions --->

 To launch the containers and download the necessary dependencies: